PubNubDevelopers/PubMoji/README.md

 # Welcome to PubMoji!

 Pubmoji is an interactive app designed to demonstrate PubNub's realtime capabilities.
-You will see how easy it is to integrate Pub/Sub, Prescence, and other keystone multi-user features into a phone application.
+You will see how easy it is to integrate [Pub/Sub](https://www.pubnub.com/features/pub-sub-messaging/), [Presence](https://www.pubnub.com/features/presence/), and other keystone multi-user features into a phone application.

 Using [PubNub's React SDK](https://www.pubnub.com/docs/react-native-javascript/pubnub-javascript-sdk), PubMoji is built using React Native and includes the following features: